9 Best MTB Trails in Northern California

 Location: Bodega Bay

-The Kortum Trail is located inside Sonoma Coast State Park and it’s one of the best trails to hike and bike in Sonoma County.
-The trail stretches for 8.9 miles, out and back with an elevation gain of 931 feet.
+The Kortum Trail is located inside Sonoma Coast State Park, and it’s one of the best trails to hike and bike in Sonoma County.
+The trail is 8.9 miles out-and-back, with an elevation gain of 931 feet.

 3. Flume Trail